patternhelloworld/docker-blue-green-runner/README.md

 ## Features

 1. **Achieve zero-downtime deployment using just your ``.env`` and ``Dockerfile``**
   - Docker-Blue-Green-Runner's `run.sh` script is designed to simplify deployment: "With your `.env`, project, and a single Dockerfile, simply run 'bash run.sh'."
+If you prefer not to use `sudo`, see [WITH_SUDO](#with_sudo), set it in your `.env`, and run `apply-security.sh` first.
 This script covers the entire process from Dockerfile build to server deployment from scratch.
    - This means you can easily migrate to another server with just the files mentioned above.
    - In contrast, Traefik requires the creation and gradual adjustment of various configuration files, which requires your App's docker binary running.